klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 ```

-As you can see, the cPickle `load()` function is called without any prior check on the file content, allowing an attacker to pass an arbitrary binary payload to the application.
+As you can see, pickle `load()` function is called without any prior check on the file content, allowing an attacker to pass an arbitrary binary payload to the application.

 How can we exploit it, then?
 In Python, we don't actually have any tool like ysoserial, and we don't have a clear definition of POP gadget as it was for the previous languages we encountered so far, but in this context, we actually don't need them at all.